-Company's failure to alert investors that asset valuations concerning the Canadian Bitumen Operations did not take into account all the costs the Company had assured investors were included was also material.

-- 5. Exxon Materially Misstated Its Financial Statements by Failing to Incorporate a Carbon "Proxy Cost" into the Company's Proved Reserves and Asset Impairment Calculations for the Canadian Bitumen Operations - 359.
+- 345. Based on the foregoing, Exxon's 2015 Form 10-K and 2016 Form 10-Q reports violated ASC 275 and fundamental FASB guidance from SFAC No. 8, by failing to disclose that, contrary to the Company's statements to investors, Exxon did not incorporate a GHG "proxy cost" into the Company's calculations concerning its investment and asset valuation processes for the Canadian Bitumen Operations. - 346.
+Moreover, as established supra, the Canadian Bitumen Operations constituted a material segment or portion of Exxon's business.
+Accordingly, the Company's failure to alert investors that asset valuations concerning the Canadian Bitumen Operations did not take into account all the costs the Company had assured investors were included was also material. - 5.
+Exxon Materially Misstated Its Financial Statements by Failing to Incorporate a Carbon "Proxy Cost" into the Company's Proved Reserves and Asset Impairment Calculations for the Canadian Bitumen Operations - 347.
 As detailed supra, contrary to numerous representations Exxon made to investors, from at least "the fall of 2015" on, the Company did not apply its publicly stated GHG "proxy cost" to Exxon's investment and asset valuation processes concerning the Canadian Bitumen Operations.
-See §IV.E., supra; see also Wright Decl., ¶¶73-78.
+See Wright Decl., ¶¶73-78.
 In addition, at least prior to 2016, Exxon made no attempt to incorporate a GHG proxy cost into any of its asset impairment-related calculations.
-Id. - 360.
-Moreover, the costs associated with actual application of Exxon's publicly stated GHG "proxy cost" to its Canadian Bitumen Operations would have been significant, given that a \$80/ton GHG "proxy cost" would have equated to an additional cost of approximately \$5.70 (USD/bbl), and even just a \$20/ton GHG "proxy cost" would have equated to an additional cost of approximately \$1.43 (USD/bbl).
+Id. - 348.
+Moreover, the costs associated with actual application of Exxon's publicly stated GHG "proxy cost" to its Canadian Bitumen Operations would have been significant, given that a \$80/ton GHG "proxy cost" would have equated to an additional cost of approximately \$5.70

+(USD/bbl), and even just a \$20/ton GHG "proxy cost" would have equated to an additional cost of approximately \$1.43 (USD/bbl).
 See Wright Decl., ¶84.
 These numbers are particularly significant in light of the fact that the Kearl Operation was no more than \$1.52 (USD/bbl) away from no longer qualifying as a proved reserve at year-end 2015, without the application of any GHG "proxy cost."
-See ¶¶175-184; Wright Decl., ¶84. - 361.
-In addition, the material impact of Exxon's failure to incorporate its publicly stated GHG "proxy cost" into applicable accounting calculations concerning the Canadian Bitumen Operations is further confirmed by the sworn testimony of the Oleske Affirmation, which states that "according to evidence reviewed by [NYOAG], [actual application of Exxon's publicly stated GHG proxy cost] may have rendered at least one of its major [Canadian] oil sands projects unprofitable over the life of the project."
+See Wright Decl., ¶84.

+349. In addition, the material impact of Exxon's failure to incorporate its publicly stated GHG "proxy cost" into applicable accounting calculations concerning the Canadian Bitumen Operations is further confirmed by the sworn testimony of the Oleske Affirmation, which states that "according to evidence reviewed by [NYOAG], [actual application of Exxon's publicly stated GHG proxy cost] may have rendered at least one of its major [Canadian] oil sands projects unprofitable over the life of the project."
 Oleske Affirmation, ¶29; see also Wright Decl., ¶85.